A note on the $(\infty,n)$-category of cobordisms: Models for (infty,n) -categories

-\begin{defn} In light of the iterative definition of an $n$-fold Segal space, i.e.~viewing an $n$-fold Segal space as an $(n-1)$-fold Segal space, condition ($CSS^i$) above means that the $i$th iteration is a complete Segal space object.
-Thus, given an $n$-fold Segal space $X_\bullets$, one can apply the completion functor iteratively to obtain a complete $n$-fold Segal space $\widehat{X}_\bullets$, its {\em ($n$-fold) completion}.
+Recall from Remark \ref{rem iterative Segal} that we can think of an $n$-fold Segal space in an iterative way: we can view an $n$-fold Segal space as a Segal object in $(n-1)$-fold Segal spaces, which we in turn can think of a Segal object in Segal objects in $(n-2)$-fold Segal spaces, etc. Then condition ($CSS^i$) above means that the $i$th iteration is a {\em complete} Segal space object.
+For more on this point of view, see \cite{LurieGoodwillie, Haugseng} \begin{defn} Given an $n$-fold Segal space $X_\bullets$, one can apply the completion functor iteratively to obtain a complete $n$-fold Segal space $\widehat{X}_\bullets$, its {\em ($n$-fold) completion}.
 This yields a map $X\to\widehat{X}$, the {\em completion map}, which is universal among all maps (in the homotopy category) to complete $n$-fold Segal spaces.
 It is a left adjoint to the embedding of $\CSSp_n[\mathpzc{lwe}^{-1}]$ into $\SeSp_n[\mathpzc{lwe}^{-1}]$.

 If an $n$-fold Segal space $X_\bullets$ satisfies ($SC^j$) for $j\leq m$, we can apply the completion functor just to the last $(n-m)$ indices to obtain an $m$-hybrid $n$-fold Segal space $\widehat{X}^m_\bullets$, its {\em $m$-hybrid completion}. \end{defn}